 The District also invests in certificates of deposit, which are classified as investments for financial reporting purposes.
-These certificates of deposit are fully collateralized by the various financial institutions.
+Approximately \$290,000 and \$69,000 of the District's certificates of deposit were uninsured and were not collateralized in accordance with state law at August 31, 2021 and 2020, respectively.